Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 Based on Zabbix and NetEye, the service delivers enterprise-grade monitoring capabilities—such as telemetry collection, alerting, performance analytics, and event correlation—without requiring customers to deploy or maintain monitoring servers, databases, or agents.
 Designed for hybrid and cloud-native environments, the service centralizes monitoring for compute, network, storage, security, and application layers, ensuring full visibility and operational continuity.

-The service is offered and sized for every 25 simultaneous users.
+The service is offered and sized for every 25 concurrent users.

 #### Features and Advantages